Ukrainian father rushes home after Russian airstrike to find 2-year-old daughter dead in rubble

 “The father was on duty, and as I was told, he personally cleared the rubble and pulled out his wife and his daughter.
 Just imagine the scale of this tragedy," Ukrainian Deputy Prime Minister Iryna Vereshchuk said, reporting on the rescue that lasted until early Sunday.
 The girl's mother was hospitalized under intensive care.

-Lysak said that five children were among 22 people wounded in Saturday’s attack, which damaged two residential buildings.
+Zelenskyy said five children were among 25 people wounded in Saturday’s attack, which damaged two residential buildings.

 The mother of one of the children sat amid broken concrete, twisted metal, children's toys and clothes near her apartment building and described what happened.